maxkapur/maxkapur.github.io/_favicon/README.md

 # Favicon development area

-`favicon.svg` is the source file from which the rasterized variants `assets/images/favicon*` are generated.
+`favicon.svg` is the source file from which the rasterized variants in `assets/favicon/` are generated.
 I used the following website to generate the rasterized variants:

 <https://simplefavicons.netlify.app/>